-Variable topics from different fields of study in gender/ women's studies based on a feminist approach.
-Topics can include gender issues in education, women's autobiography and women's health issues.
+This course explores specific topics in gender/ women's studies based on a feminist approach.
+A variety of topics from different fields of study will be offered on a rotating basis.
+Examples of such topics include: gender issues in education, women's autobiography and women's health issues.

 Credits: 3; Prereq: instructor permission.

-Overview of lesbian and gay studies, including a portrait of the field, challenges, core debates and possible future directions of such research.
+Overview of lesbian and gay studies, a portrait of the field, challenges, core debates, and possible future directions of such research.

 Independent Study in Women's Studies

-Credits: 1 to 3; can be repeated with change in content up to 6 credits.
+Credits: 1 to 3; can be repeated for up to 6 credits.

-For advanced undergraduate students who want to supplement regular courses with independent reading or research.
+For advanced undergraduate students who desire to supplement the regular courses by independent reading or research.

-Credits: 1 to 6; can be repeated with change in content up to 9 credits.
-Prereq: instructor permission.
+Credits: 1 to 6; can be repeated up to 9 credits.
+Prereq: instructor permission with varying courses.

 Credits: 1-6; Prereq: WST 3015.

-This capstone course, required for all majors, is the culmination of the women's studies major.
-It explores past and present scholarship to reaffirm the interdisciplinary nature of the field and to highlight relationships among feminist theory, intellectual practice and social change.
-The bulk of the semester is devoted to an independent writing project on the student's selected topic.
+This course (required for all majors) is the culmination of the women's studies major.
+It explores some examples of past and present scholarship to reaffirm the interdisciplinary nature of the field and to highlight the relationships among feminist theory, intellectual practice and social change.
+The bulk of the semester is devoted to a full-length independent writing project on a topic of the student's own choosing.

-Credits: 1 to 3; can be repeated with a change in content up to 6 credits.
-Prereq: instructor and program director permission.
+Credits: 1 to 3; can be repeated up to 6 credits.
+Prereq: instructor permission and program chair.

-Practical experience in the community with a local agency, group or business involved in women's issues.
+This course is designed for students desiring practical experience in the community.
+Students intern with a local agency, group or business involved in women's issues.
 (S-U)

 Women's/Gender Studies Honors Thesis

-For students pursuing an honors thesis in WST, in accordance with the protocols established by the WST and honors programs.
-Students design and pursue an independent research project with guidance from an advisor.
+Students register for this course when pursuing an honors thesis in the WST major.
+In accordance with the protocols established by the WST and Honors programs, students design and pursue an independent research project with guidance from an adviser.